pollastri-pierre/ledger-vault-front/vault_env.md

 ### Starting with a fresh new organization
 - Make sure the compartmentId 1 is not used on HSM simu
-- make sure `vault1` doesn't exist on HSM-driver
+- make sure `vault1` doesn't exist on HSM-driver.
+If it exists, you can `rm -rf hsm_state.db`, it removes all the partitions
-- CREATE database vault1
+- `CREATE database vault1;`
-- ./run_debug 1 vault1
+- `./run_debug 1 vault1`
 In another term tab on the gate ( with the venv sourced )
-- export VAULT_DB_SCHEMA=vault1
+- `export VAULT_DB_SCHEMA=vault1`
-- export VAULT_WORKSPACE=vault1
+- `export VAULT_WORKSPACE=vault1`
-- export VAULT_COMPARTMENT_ID=1
+- `export VAULT_COMPARTMENT_ID=1`
-- ./run_update.sh init
+- `./run_update.sh init`

-it will create the SQL schema and create the init data AND it will register the gate to the HSM-driver, it will also create the wallet pool on the daemon for this organization.
+it will create the SQL schema and create the init data AND it will register the gate to the HSM-driver, it will also create the wallet pools on the daemon for this organization.
 If you restart the gate or the HSM-driver, you need to re-register so run
-./run_update init_register
+`./run_update init_register`

 ## Running tests:
 ### frontend: